Remote

 Double-storey rear extensions almost always require full planning permission.
 Local planning authorities assess several factors, including:

 A key test is the 45-degree daylight rule, applied from neighbouring windows.
-It is advisable to consult building regulations drawings and consider using online architectural plans to ensure compliance and facilitate a smoother planning process.
+It is advisable to consult building regulations drawings and consider using online architectural plans or permitted development guidelines to ensure compliance and facilitate a smoother planning process.

 Double-storey rear extension drawing requirements showing elevations, sections and roof alignment